infrahq/infra/docs/reference/cli-reference.md

 #### Options

 ```
       --key string                       Login with an access key
       --no-agent                         Skip starting the Infra agent in the background
       --non-interactive                  Disable all prompts for input
       --provider string                  Login with an identity provider
       --skip-tls-verify                  Skip verifying server TLS certificates
-      --tls-trusted-cert file path   TLS certificate or CA used by the server
+      --tls-trusted-cert filepath        TLS certificate or CA used by the server
+      --tls-trusted-fingerprint string   SHA256 fingerprint of the server TLS certificate
 ```

 #### Options inherited from parent commands